Links

 Sheffield Palestine Solidarity Campaign

-A group of people deeply concerned about the plight of the Palestinian people, supporting their struggle for self- determination in the face of modern history's longest military occupation
+A group of people deeply concerned about the plight of the Palestinian people, supporting their struggle for self- determination in the face of the longest military occupation in modern history.
+To join over 700 Sheffield people who receive their email newsletters, fill in this online form

 Sheffield Pensioners Action Group (SPAG)